alchemyplatform/alchemy-sdk-js/docs-md/README.md

 # Alchemy SDK for Javascript

-Alchemy SDK helps developers use Alchemy's APIs and endpoints more efficiently.
-This is a lightweight, modular SDK built as a drop-in replacement of Ethers.js that provides a superset of functionality - enabling access to the Alchemy NFT API, Websockets, and Enhanced API methods.
+The Alchemy SDK is the most comprehensive, stable, and powerful Javascript SDK available today to interact with the blockchain.

+It supports the exact same syntax and functionality of the Ethers.js `AlchemyProvider` and `WebSocketProvider`, making it a 1:1 mapping for anyone using the Ethers.js `Provider`.
+However, it adds a significant amount of improved functionality on top of Ethers, such as easy access to Alchemy’s Enhanced and NFT APIs, robust WebSockets, and quality-of life improvements such as automated retries.

-It also provides access to Alchemy's hardened node infrastructure, guaranteeing reliability, scalability, and quality-of-life improvements such as automatic exponential backoff retries.
+The SDK leverages Alchemy's hardened node infrastructure, guaranteeing best-in-class node reliability, scalability, and data correctness, and is undergoing active development by Alchemy's engineers.

 > :warning: **WARNING:** The `@alch/alchemy-sdk` package is now deprecated as of the v2.0.0 release.
 Please use the `alchemy-sdk` package instead.
 Note that upgrading from v1 to v2 will be a breaking change.
-See the changelog for full details.

-To upgrade to v2.0.0 from v1.X.X, simply run one of the following:
+To upgrade to v2.0.0 from v1.X.X, simply run the following in your project root:

 ```
 npm uninstall @alch/alchemy-sdk
 npm install alchemy-sdk@latest
 ```

 > 🙋‍♀️ **FEATURE REQUESTS:** We'd love your thoughts on what would improve your web3 dev process the most!
-If you have 5 minutes, tell us what you want at our [Feature Request feedback form](https://alchemyapi.typeform.com/sdk-feedback) and we'd love to build it for you:
+If you have 5 minutes, tell us what you want at our [Feature Request feedback form](https://alchemyapi.typeform.com/sdk-feedback), and we'd love to build it for you:

 ## Getting started